magik-sword/Kaggle-Challenge/README.md

 * Matplotlib
 * IPython
 * Tabulate
-* Sci-kit
+* Scikit-Learn
 * XGBoost

 #### Performance Evaluation

-There is a function in Training and Evaluation that will display classification report along with the micro-averaged F1 score for the model when called.
+There's a simple function that displays the micro-averaged F1-Score of each model iteration, along with a table at the end of the 'Training and Evaluation' file that displays a table of all the models and their respective scores.

 ## Citations